xtoor/resonance.ai-scannerv12.5/README.md

 You are free to use, modify, and distribute this code (including commercially),
 provided you keep the copyright notice and license text.

-⚠️ No warranties or guarantees are provided.  r own risk.
+⚠️ No warranties or guarantees are provided.
+Use at your own risk.
 Not financial advice.
 Always paper trade after making changes to the scanner.